amboxer21/Insertable/README.md

 EOF
 ```

-Then execute that file with:
+Then execute that file containing your insertables with:
 ```javascript
 chmod +x file
 ./file